The Gower Peninsula – Celebrating 60 Years since becoming the UK’s first Area of Outstanding Natural Beauty.

 Outstanding Natural Beauty

-The Gower Peninsula covers 188 sq km and was selected as the first AONB for its classic coastline (much of it is Heritage Coast) and its outstanding natural environment (33% is National Nature Reserve or a Site of Special Scientific Interest).
+This year, the Gower Peninsula celebrates 60 years since becoming the UK’s first Area of Outstanding Natural Beauty in 1956.
+Covering 188 sq km, it was awarded its AONB status for its classic coastline (much of it is Heritage Coast) and its outstanding natural environment (33% is National Nature Reserve or a Site of Special Scientific Interest).

 The Peninsula’s richly varied natural environment is renowned for its heathland, limestone grassland, fresh- and salt-water marshes, dunes and oak woodlands.
 Its mixed geology has given rise to a wide variety of scenery in a relatively small landscape area.
 Dramatic limestone cliffs, interspersed with sandy beaches and rocky shores, dominate its southern coast.
 In the north, the coast is low-lying with extensive salt marshes and dune systems.